-- It is highly valued during the selection process if your previous study programme included at least 15 ECTS in tax law, or if you have acquired relevant competencies through work experience in tax law (see ‘Tax law’ below);
+- It is highly valued during the selection process if your previous study programme included courses on tax law, or if you have acquired relevant competencies through work experience in tax law (see ‘Tax law’ below);

 - You must have obtained a minimum standard in English language proficiency – see further below;